How to Establish Your Personal Brand Online

 The next step to becoming more valuable in your personal brand is to understand what you are an expert in.
-For example, since I’m a Digital Marketing Strategist I would typically share articles related to the latest changes or updates to social media platforms, how to use digital marketing as a recruitment strategy, or an article based around the impact that branding makes on overall company success.
+For example, since I’m a Digital Marketing Strategist I typically share articles related to the latest changes or updates to social media platforms, how to use digital marketing as a recruitment strategy, and articles based around the impact that branding makes on overall company success.
 Sharing this type of information shows your audience that you are informed and that you can be a value add to any company potentially looking to hire you.

 Creating a personal brand digitally isn’t just about what you post, it’s about being social with others who have the same interests as you or people that you can continue to learn from in the future.
 It’s about interacting on their posts with positive feedback, sharing their information if it pertains to your brand, and getting involved with groups to continue to learn and grow.
-Social media is a social space, so don’t forget this important piece of the puzzle.
+Social media was built as a social space first and foremost, so don’t forget this important piece of the puzzle.

 It’s no secret that video out performs every other medium in the digital space right now.
-So much so, that from my experience I’ve created video posts that get over twice the traction than that of a post with just an image.
-Video also helps you become more real to your audience, and it gives your brand more personality.
-Many employers these days look for individuals who would be a good fit for their company before they take a hard look at skill set, so incorporating video to your personal brand could be a step in the right direction to getting your dream job with a company you’re also a culture match for.
+Data and analytics prove it.
+So much so, that from my experience I’ve created video posts that get over twice the traction than that of a post with just a standing image.
+Video also helps you become more real to your audience, and it gives your brand the personality that people crave.
+Many employers these days look for individuals who would be a good fit for their company before they take a hard look at skill set, so incorporating video to your personal brand could be a step in the right direction to getting your dream job with a culture fit to match.